 Infection

 Dogs can develop pancreas infections from bacteria, viruses, or parasites.
-These infections can cause inflammation and lead to pancreatitis.
+These infections can cause inflammation and lead to dog pancreatitis.
 Infection is another possible cause of pancreatitis in dogs.
+Studies have shown that dogs who eat garbage, human food, or dirt are more likely to develop pancreatitis.

 Genetics